 Taking medications regularly, as prescribed, is crucial to preventing vision-threatening damage.
 That is why it is important for you to discuss side effects with your doctor.
 While every drug has some potential side effects, it is important to note that many patients experience no side effects at all.
 You and your doctor need to work as a team in the battle against glaucoma.
 Your doctor has many options.
 They include:

 Eye Drops: It is important to take your medications regularly and exactly as prescribed if you are to control your eye pressure.
+Typically glaucoma eyedrops are dosed with one drop once or twice a day in the affected eye.
+Medications should be taken on a fixed schedule every day to achieve the best long term control of the disease.
 Since eye drops are absorbed into the bloodstream, tell your doctor about all medications you are currently taking.
 Ask your doctor and/or pharmacist if the medications you are taking together are safe.
 Some drugs can be dangerous when mixed with other medications.
 To minimize absorption into the bloodstream and maximize the amount of drug absorbed in the eye, close your eye for one to two minutes after administering the drops and press your index finger lightly against the inferior nasal corner of your eyelid to close the tear duct which drains into the nose.
 While almost all eye drops may cause an uncomfortable burning or stinging sensation at first, the discomfort should last for only a few seconds.

-Medications: Sometimes, when eye drops don’t sufficiently control IOP, pills may be prescribed in addition to drops.
-These pills, which have more systemic side effects than drops, also serve to turn down the eye’s faucet and lessen the production of fluid.
+Oral Medications: Sometimes, when eye drops don’t sufficiently control IOP, pills may be prescribed in addition to drops.
+These pills (ie. Acetazolamide or Methazolamide) have more systemic side effects than drops.
+They also serve to turn down the eye’s faucet and lessen the production of fluid.
 These medications are usually taken from two to four times daily.
 It is important to share this information with all your other doctors so they can prescribe medications for you that will not cause potentially dangerous interactions.

 Surgical Procedures: When medications do not achieve the desired results, or have intolerable side effects, your ophthalmologist may suggest surgery.